videoDAC/android/README.md

 # Intro

-This repo contains the `videoDAC` template pay-to-play streaming app for Android.
+This repo contains the `videoDAC` template pay-to-play stream consumer app for Android.

 These instructions include: